FredrikMorstad/rust-iot-workshop/README.md

 In this workshop we will create a "smart" humidity and temperature sensor.
 The goal is to become familiar with some embedded programming in rust on ESP controllers.

-## Project

-todo!

 ## Part 0: Setup

-To participate in this workshop you need three components: A esp microcontroller, a DHT sensor and a breadboard pluss wires.
+To participate in this workshop you need three components: A esp microcontroller, a DHT sensor and wires.

 #### 1. Controllers